-- Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules [...] in the fields coordinated by this Directive, provided that such rules are in compliance with Union law. - 2.
-In cases where a Member State: - (a) has exercised its freedom under paragraph 1 to adopt more detailed or stricter rules of general public interest; and - (b) assesses that a [...] media service provider under the jurisdiction of another Member State provides [...] an audiovisual media service which is wholly or mostly directed towards its territory;
+1. Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules [...] in the fields coordinated by this Directive, provided that such rules are in compliance with Union law.

+- 2. In cases where a Member State: - (a) has exercised its freedom under paragraph 1 to adopt more detailed or stricter rules of general public interest; and - (b) assesses that a [...] media service provider under the jurisdiction of another Member State provides [...] an audiovisual media service which is wholly or mostly directed towards its territory;

-it may request the Member State having jurisdiction to address any identified problems with a view to achieving a mutually satisfactory solution [...].
-On receipt of a substantiated request by the first Member State, the Member State having jurisdiction shall request the [...] media service provider to comply with the rules of general public interest in question.
-The Member State having jurisdiction shall inform the first Member State and the Commission of the results obtained following this request within 2 months.
-Either Member State may invite the contact committee established pursuant to Article 29 to examine the case.
+it may request the Member State having jurisdiction to address any identified problems under this paragraph.
+Where a Member State which has jurisdiction over a media service provider has received such a request, it shall cooperate sincerely and swiftly with the Member State concerned with a view to assessing the identified problems and finding [...] a mutually satisfactory solution.
+On receipt of a substantiated request by the [...]
+Member State concerned, the Member State having jurisdiction shall request the [...] media service provider to comply with the rules of general public interest in question.
+When requesting the media service provider to comply with the rules of general public interest in question, the Member State having jurisdiction shall fully inform the Member State concerned of its contacts with the media service provider concerned.
+Either Member State may invite the Contact Committee established pursuant to Article 29 to examine the case.
+The Member State having jurisdiction shall inform the [...]
+Member State concerned and the Commission of the results obtained following the request addressed to the media service provider concerned within 2 months.
+The Member State having jurisdiction over that media service provider shall explain the reasons where a solution could not be found.

-- 3. The first Member State may adopt appropriate and effective measures against the [...] media service provider concerned where it assesses that: - (a) the results achieved through the application of paragraph 2 are not satisfactory; and - (b) the [...] media service provider in question has established itself in the Member State having jurisdiction in order to circumvent the stricter rules, in the fields coordinated by this Directive, which would be applicable to it if it were established in the first Member State.
+- The first Member State may adopt appropriate and effective measures against the [...] media service provider concerned where it assesses that: - (a) the results achieved through the application of paragraph 2 are not satisfactory; and - (b) the [...] media service provider in question has established itself in the Member State having jurisdiction in order to circumvent the stricter rules, in the fields coordinated by this Directive, which would be applicable to it if it were established in the first Member State.
+18